Nhom1984/MEMOMUjs/README.md

 ### 5. Battle Mode
 - Choose your fighter avatar
-- Compete against AI in memory challenges
+- Compete against AI or 1v1 against other player in memory challenges
 - Strategic gameplay with scoring system
 - Dynamic difficulty adjustment